ImperialFerretCoders/ModJam4/PLANNING.md

     - Lighting (possibly both inner & outer wall options)
     - Structural modifiers (for gaps or windows? for extra-strong materials etc.)

 ##Timeline/Incremental Steps

+###Tunnel/Corridor Trait
+Want to start this separately to the trait system because working on individual traits/effects is more interesting than working on trait system itself to start with

+1. Add core/seed/kernel block
+2.

 ###Agar
 1. Add algae block (get art resources from Bandeross - probably not going to be up for a few more hours though)